MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-attach-debug-next.md

 You can activate the attach functionality by creating a new configuration in the `launch.json` file.
 The configuration has two flavors; **Attach to the client on the cloud sandbox** and **Attach to the client on your server**.
 Use the first option to attach to a cloud session, and the second option to attach to a local server.

 > [!NOTE]
-> With Business Central version 22.0 two new properties are added to the launch configuration: `sessionId` and `userId` that allow attaching to ongoing session and also debugging on behalf of another user.
+> With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 1, two new properties are added to the launch configuration: `sessionId` and `userId`, which allow attaching to an ongoing session and also debugging on behalf of another user.

 In the attach configuration, the `breakOnNext` setting specifies the next client to break on when the debugging session starts and allows only one option.
 The available options are: `WebServiceClient`, `WebClient`, and `Background`.
 Two other important properties are `sessionId` and `userId`. `sessionId` specifies an ongoing session of the specified type in `breakOnNext`.
 This session should belong to the user in `userId` property if specified.

-If `sessionId` is not specified but `userId` is then the debugger will be attached to the next session of the type specified in `breakOnNext` for the given user.
+If `sessionId` isn't specified, but `userId` is, then the debugger will be attached to the next session of the type specified in `breakOnNext` for the given user.

 > [!IMPORTANT]
-> In case of `userId` being different user from the one logged into Visual Studio Code then the user logged into Visual Studio Code must be part of **D365 ATTACH DEBUG** permission set.
+> In case of `userId` being a different user than the user logged into Visual Studio Code, then the user logged into Visual Studio Code must be part of **D365 ATTACH DEBUG** permission set.

 The example below illustrates a configuration for a local server.